 However, the young market is still confusing.
 Different specifications and complex technology make it difficult for interested parties to find the perfect smart glasses for your use case.

-We explain how smart glasses work, in which areas the data glasses offer which advantages and which augmented reality glasses you should buy.
+We explain how smart glasses work, in which areas the smart glasses offer which advantages and which augmented reality glasses you should buy.

 Smart glasses are basically nothing more than small tablets that you can wear on your eyes.
 They have hardware, and either Windows or Android is often used as the operating system.
 Smart Glasses are controlled by voice or gesture.
 The hands therefore remain free.